artuurog/ABB_GoFa_socket/README.md

 ## Disclaimer
 The current configuration has been tested on:
 - Robot: ABB 15000-5-95 GoFa 5kg
+- Omnicore controller
 - RobotWare version 7.12.0
 - Python script executed in Spyder v6
 - RobotStudio 2025

 ## Usage

-Setup all the necessary modules:
+Setup all the necessary modules. \In RobotStudio:
-1. Download and unpack the RobotStudio environment from `envs`
+1. If needed, download and unpack the RobotStudio environment from `envs`
-1. Upload the RAPID module to the robot controller (real or sim)
+2. Go to `Controller` tab
+3. Select `RAPID`
+4. Create a new Program Module and paste the RAPID script (.txt file) from `src`
+1. Click `RAPID` and `Apply`

+Setup Python node:
 1. Copy and paste the Python script and be ready to run it
+2. Make sure you have <pre> ```python Import socket ``` </pre> installed

+In RobotStudio (or FlexPendant on real robot):
+1. Set program pointer to

 ## Error troubleshooting